 - Verbeke, G., 1983, The Presence of Stoicism in Medieval Thought, Washington: Catholic University of America Press.

-- The works two of the later Roman Stoics are available as e-texts:
+- The works some of the later Roman Stoics are available as e-texts:

 - Cynthia Freeland has a beautiful site for her Seminar in Ancient Stoicism at the University of Houston.
 See, in particular, the bibliography and links.